 The Secretary of the Board of Directors has prepared a special record for the meetings of the Board of Directors of the First Takaful Insurance Company.
-The register also contains the agenda information of each meeting, its date, the venue, the timing of the beginning and the end of the meeting.
-The secretary also provides the Board members with the agenda Backed by documents and documents associated with it, before enough time allowing for members to study the items on the agenda, The minutes of the meeting shall be signed by all the members of the Board of Directors and the Secretary.
-The Secretary shall also ensure the delivery, distribution and coordination of information among the members of the Board of Directors and between the stakeholders and other entities associated with the Company.
+The register also contains:

+- the agenda information of each meeting.

+- its date, the venue.

+- the timing of the beginning and the end of the meeting.

+The secretary also provides the Board members with the agenda Backed by documents and documents associated with it, before enough time allowing for members to study the items on the agenda.

+The minutes of the meeting shall be signed by all the members of the Board of Directors and the Secretary.
+The Secretary also has an important role by ensuring the delivery, distribution and coordination of information among the members of the Board of Directors and between the stakeholders and other entities associated with the Company.

-RULE 2 - PROPER IDENTIFICATION OF TASKS AND RESPONSIBILITIES:
+RULE TWO - PROPER IDENTIFICATION OF TASKS AND RESPONSIBILITIES: